 TIFF 2012: Snoop, MJ, Peaches, Jared Leto and the festival's music-themed films reviewed

-The mighty Toronto International Film Festival (TIFF) has a few days left before it crosses the finish line.
+The mighty Toronto International Film Festival (TIFF) is about to reach the halfway mark.
 A truckload of dolled-up actors have already graced the city’s red carpets, studios big and small have signed distribution deals to bring compelling stories to audiences the world over and the international press has survived on a diet of coffee, cigarettes and cocktails.
-As we continue to navigate our way through the festival tsunami, we bring you reviews of TIFF's six highest-profile music-themed films, which those heading to Toronto can still catch before the event wraps on Sunday.
+As we continue to navigate our way through the festival tsunami, we bring you reviews of TIFF's six highest-profile music-themed films, which those heading to Toronto this week can catch before the event wraps on Sunday.

 It’s been a turbulent summer for Snoop fans, to say the least.
 Reports of his Rastafari awakening in Jamaica, his roaring new reggae moniker and his very confusing performance at Osheaga left dogs of every allegiance wondering what the future held for their esteemed West coast rapper.
 Snoop fans will be happy to know that Reincarnated, the Vice-produced documentary recounting his spiritual and musical odyssey to the birthplace of reggae, is a riveting portrait that delves deep into the artist’s intent.